kennywlino/city-explorer/README.md

 ## Change log

-10-25-2022 -- Integrated City Explorer API to query for weather data and display 10-24-2022 -- Added basic query to show image of map, longitude and latitude.
+10-25-2022 -- Integrated City Explorer API to query for weather data and display.
+10-24-2022 -- Added basic query to show image of map, longitude and latitude.
 Also catches and errors from API call.

 ## Credit and Collaborations